goh-chunlin/my-learning-notes/cloud/amazon-web-services/Content-SETUP_WORDPRESS_WEBSITE.md

 4. Make sure the security group has a rule for SSH that allows inbound traffic from the current IP address.

 More: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html#TroubleshootingInstancesConnectionTimeout

+## Troubleshooting: Deactivate All Plugins Using FTP
+1. Once connected to the instance via Filezilla, we need to navigate to the **/wp-content/** folder;
+2. Inside wp-content folder, there is a folder called plugins.
+This is where WordPress stores all plugins installed on the blog;
+3. Right click on the plugins folder and select Rename.
+Change the name of the plugins folder to, for example **plugins.deactivate**;
+4. All of the plugins will be deactivated.

 ## References
 - [How to Build and Launch a WordPress Site – AWS](https://aws.amazon.com/getting-started/tutorials/launch-a-wordpress-website/)